SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 - `Sekoia API url`: the default url is https://api.sekoia.io
 - `Feed ID`: [more information on this documentation](https://docs.sekoia.io/cti/features/consume/feeds/#feeds-listing)
-- `Proxy URL`: Here are 2 ways to configure a proxy:
+- `Proxy URL` - Here are 2 ways to configure a proxy:
     1. If you need the Sekoia application for Splunk to connect directly through a proxy, this field needs to be filled on the installation page (To connect, in a Web browser, type and replace `username`, `password`,`host` and `port` by their values: http://[username:password@]host:port)
     2. If you don't want to distinguish the Sekoia application for Splunk network configuration from the configuration of your Splunk instance.
 The Sekoia application for Splunk takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.